It’s Time for Catholics to Embrace Halloween

 Placing all this in an American cultural context, the United States set its cultural roots in forms of Protestantism that were keenly aware of the distinction between themselves and a Catholic Europe that they had rejected and whose influence they had hoped to leave behind.
 Remember, the Puritans left Protestant England for the New World because England wasn’t Protestant enough!
 The Puritans detested the residual forms of Catholicism that they believed remained in the state church of England.

 The arrival of Catholic immigrants to the shores of Protestant America was a source of great cultural consternation.
-The public festivals of the Catholic Faith were characterized as a corrupting and dangerous form of paganism.
+The public festivals of the Catholic faith were characterized as a corrupting and dangerous form of paganism.
 Halloween with all its carousing and shenanigans was especially problematic, as it represented the incursion of a specifically Catholic cultural form into a public life that was supposed to be Protestant.
 Everything associated with these Catholic festivities was caricatured as pagan and the association stuck with even the Catholics internalizing the critique and believing that their own customs were holdovers from paganism.

 As a result, the distinctly Catholic nature of Halloween became more and more muted and it was Catholics pulling back from their own festival that gave rise to the contemporary version of Halloween.
 The goulish version of the festival that we have today is in many respects a result of Catholic accommodation to a Protestant culture.
-And in a another strange twist in the history of Halloween, most everything that the devout Protestant detests about Halloween have become all the more pronounced as a result of their protests.
+And in another strange twist in the history of Halloween, most everything that the devout Protestant detests about Halloween has become all the more pronounced as a result of their protests.

 QUESTION: What is the relation of Halloween to All Saints/All Souls?
 Which came first?